 - 1. Compliance - a.
-CFBHN has a designated Accountant. - b.
-Responsibilities include, but are not limited to, the following: - Receive training on, and maintain current knowledge of the federal and state laws and regulations regarding fraud and abuse; - 2) Establish and implement a clear and accessible process for any individual to bring concerns or evidence of fraud or abuse to the attention of the Accountant or committee member: - Ensure compliance with the organization's program to prevent and detect fraud and abuse, including training staff about the disciplinary process for those involved in fraud or abuse; coordinating a financial risk assessment on all NSPs annually; - 4) Disseminate written information and guidance to employees and NSPs about the program; - 5) Maintain records of cases reported to the organization; - 6) Submit any required reports to the Department; - 7) Serve as a point of contact for cases referred to CFBHN and the Department's Fraud Investigation Unit; - 8) Respond promptly to detected offenses and develop corrective action initiatives for the subcontract.
+CFBHN will have a designated Accounting Analyst. - b.
+Responsibilities include, but are not limited to, the following: - 1) Receive training on, and maintain current knowledge of, the federal and state laws and regulations regarding fraud and abuse; - 2) Establish and implement a clear and accessible process for any individual to bring concerns or evidence of fraud or abuse to the attention of the Accounting Analyst or Committee Member; - 3) Ensure compliance with the organization's program to prevent and detect fraud and abuse, including training staff about the disciplinary process for those involved in fraud or abuse; coordinating a financial risk assessment on all NSPs annually; - 4) Disseminate written information and provide guidance to employees and NSPs about the program; - 5) Maintain records of cases reported to the organization; - 6) Submit any required reports to DCF;

+- 7) Serve as a point of contact for cases referred to CFBHN and the DCF Fraud Investigation Unit; - 8) Provision for prompt response to detected offenses and for development of corrective action initiatives relating to the Contract.

-The Accountant is primarily responsible for investigating all suspected fraudulent acts defined in the plan.
-If the investigation substantiates that fraudulent activities have occurred, the Accountant will issue reports to appropriate designated personnel and, if appropriate, to the Board of Directors through the Audit Committee.
+The Accounting Analyst has the primary responsibility for the investigation of all suspected fraudulent acts as defined in the plan.
+If the investigation substantiates that fraudulent activities have occurred, the Accounting Analyst will issue reports to appropriate designated personnel and, if appropriate, to the Board of Directors through the Audit Committee.

-Decisions to prosecute or refer the examination results to the appropriate law enforcement and/or regulatory agencies for independent investigation will be made in conjunction with legal counsel and senior management, as will final decisions on the disposition of the case.
+Decisions to prosecute or refer the examination results to the appropriate law enforcement and/or regulatory agencies for independent investigation will be made in conjunction with legal counsel and senior management, as will final decisions on disposition of the case.

 - 2. Fraud and Abuse Compliance Committee - a.
-The committee consists of the Accountant and others appointed by CFBHN. - b.
-The committee will meet as needed to discuss and review cases reported as suspected fraud or abuse to make recommendations about technical assistance, process improvements, and/or corrective actions necessary for NSPs to fully comply with federal and state laws and/or meet their contractual obligations.
+The Committee consists of the Accounting Analyst, and others appointed by CFBHN. - b.
+The Committee will meet as needed to discuss and review cases reported as suspected fraud or abuse to make recommendations about technical assistance, process improvements, and/or corrective actions necessary for NSPs to fully comply with federal and state laws and/or meet their contractual obligations.